Is Zubeneschamali a green star?

 Zubeneschamali is slightly brighter than its brother star Zubenelgenubi.
 But Zubenelgenubi is designated as the alpha star of the constellation Libra.
-Why isn’t the brighter star the alpha star of its constellation?
-It might be because Zubenelgenubi sits on the ecliptic – the annual pathway of the sun in front of the background stars.
+Why?
+It might be because the other star, Zubenelgenubi, sits squarely on the ecliptic, the annual pathway of the sun in front of the background stars.

 Apparently, the ancient Greeks and Romans redrew the boundaries, creating the constellation Libra the Scales.
 Well over 2,000 years ago, the sun on the autumn equinox shone in front of Libra, the balance symbolizing the equal duration of day and night on the equinox.
 At present, the sun is in front of the constellation Virgo the Maiden on the autumn equinox, which falls annually on or near September 22.

 In the star lore of the ancient Greeks, the constellation Virgo represents Astrea, the goddess of justice, holding Libra the Scales and weighing judgment upon human souls.
 It’s thought that Roman citizens associated Libra with Augustus, the dispenser of divine judgment.